4 Reasons For A Sweet Tooth

 Take small steps in reducing your sugar intake, and reward yourself with something other than dessert for each small victory.

 4. Sweets remind you of happy times.
-As children many of us were given sugary treats when we behaved well or when times were happy (like holidays).
-We learned to associate the taste of sugar with happy feelings, and as adults, we try to recreate those sweet childhood memories and feelings.
+As children many of us were given sweet treats when we behaved well or when times were happy (like holidays).
+We learned to associate the taste of sugar with happy feelings, and as adults, we try to recreate those positive childhood memories and feelings.
 While everyone deserves to indulge now and then, emotional eating rarely brings the satisfaction you crave – and often it just makes you eat even more as you search for those happy feelings.

 Which of these reasons & strategies resonate with you?